In-depth: How a Facebook post broke the decades-long communal peace of a West Bengal town

 Matters reached a head by 7 pm on July 2, when a group of Muslims showed up at the house of the boy who had allegedly shared the cartoon.
 The boy lived with his uncle.
 The group demanded to see the boy who, his uncle pleaded, was not at home, a neighbour who did not want to be named told Scroll.in.

-Soon after, a large crowd of Muslims, numbering between two-three thousand gathered at the school grounds of Rudrapur, a market town adjacent to Magurkhali.
+Soon after, a large crowd of Muslims, numbering between 2,000-3,000 gathered at the school grounds of Rudrapur, a market town adjacent to Magurkhali.
 It was here that the local administration first woke up to the issue.
 Top police officials as well as the head of Baduria’s civic body rushed to calm the crowd.
 In an attempt to keep the peace, a promise was made to the mob: the boy would be arrested within 24 hours.

 Mob versus police to Hindu versus Muslim

 The West Bengal Police lived up to its promise: the teenager was arrested sometime late at night.
-But the mob had by then tasted blood.
+But the mob had been emboldened.
 With the police bowing to their demands, the mob turned on them the next day in a show of power.
 In Baduria town on Monday afternoon, a mob attacked the police station, burning vehicles and blocking major roads and rail lines.
-By Monday evening, the house of the boy in Magurkhali – now empty – was attacked and an attempt had been made to set it on fire.
+By Monday evening, the house of the boy in Magurkhali – now empty – was attacked and an attempt made to set it on fire.

 The agitation then spread to Basirhat town, the administrative head of the subdivision.
 On the outskirts of the town, in the Muslim-dominated neighbourhood of Trimohini, the police clashed with a group of Muslim protestors around 8 pm on Monday, area resident Atia Rahman Mondal told Scroll.in.
 The Muslim mob scattered, returning sometime around midnight.
-They then proceeded to attack the Hindu-owned shops at Trimohini.
+They proceeded to attack the Hindu-owned shops at Trimohini.
 A cigarette-paan shop and a store selling cold drinks were broken into and looted, while the board of a pharmacy was smashed and torn.
 Till that point, the violence had only involved Muslim mobs clashing with the police at Baduria.
 It was in Trimohini that the the incident took on a communal colour.

-On Tuesday, more Hindu areas in the outskirts of Basirhat were attacked.
+On Tuesday, more Hindu areas on the outskirts of Basirhat were attacked.
 In Harishpur, a Muslim mob smashed the windows of houses and broke into a clubhouse, where they damaged some furniture and threw a carrom board into a pond.
 In Mayer Bazar, the idol in a Kali temple was broken.

 Later that day, Muslim establishments also came under attack.
 Next to Falguni cinema theatre a hole was made in the steel shutter of a pharmacy shop owned by Haji Mohammed Ali Gazi and flaming bamboo rods were thrown in, burning everything down to the ground.
 Meanwhile in Baduria, mobs were still targetting the police, with even senior police officials injured.